iorobertob/booking/README.md

 * Tidy up emailing process once the bcc bug is fixed on mailersend
 * add a back button in the modal for booking that comes from home page.
 * network on LMTA_guest
+* on bookings db table we have "borrower_email" but in some code we have "borrower_email". rewrite
+* DRY up the code, specially with the re-use of js scripts and functions between abstracted files and html templates
+* Find out if it is really necessary to send the booked dates back and forth or is it ok to handle all of that in the session.
+* Look for DATATABLES ALTERNATIVE